Bruce-A-R/SQRT_Project/post-mission data analysis/README.md

 3. Plotting of thermal sensor arrays

-Data accrued during the testing campaign can also be found in this directory
+Data accrued during the testing campaign can also be found in this directory, along with a jupyter notebook used to process data from insulation testing (found in insulation_test/).